 EnglishSpanish

-A deformed toe is one of the more common conditions known to afflict the foot, whether it be a hammertoe, mallet toe or overlapping toe.
+A deformed toe is one of the more common conditions afflicting the foot, whether it be a hammertoe, mallet toe, or overlapping toe.
+These deformities often develop due to muscle imbalance, abnormal foot mechanics, arthritis, trauma, or prolonged pressure from footwear.

-A mallet toe is similar to a hammertoe, except the deformity occurs closer to the end of the toe.
+A mallet toe is similar to a hammertoe, except the deformity occurs closer to the end of the toe, affecting the joint nearest the toenail.
+This causes the tip of the toe to bend downward, often leading to pressure, irritation, and painful corns at the toe tip.

 1. Trimming, digital splinting and/or padding of the corn.